mavryk-network/mavryk-protocol/docs/atlas/sapling.rst

 Under ``lib_client_sapling`` there is the client integration with the support for Sapling keys and forging of transactions.
-The main difference from the existing Octez client is the need for the Sapling client to keep an additional state, for each contract.
+The main difference from the existing Mavkit client is the need for the Sapling client to keep an additional state, for each contract.
 Because Sapling uses a UTXO model it is necessary for a client to compute the set of unspent outputs in order to forge new transactions.